jamieborland/MNIST-3-Layer-NN-from-scratch/README.md

 NumPy for numerical computations
 Matplotlib for visualizing images and training progress

+## Data
+Data is obtained from Kaggle https://www.kaggle.com/datasets/oddrationale/mnist-in-csv.
+This was chosen for simplicity as it has been formatted in csv.

 ## Training the Neural Network
 The training process involves gradient descent, an optimization algorithm for minimizing the loss function, which in this case is cross-entropy.